Nintex to Showcase Automation Innovations during Nintex ProcessFest® 2022

-BELLEVUE, Wash., Feb.
-14, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced it will demonstrate how easy it is for organizations in every region of the world to save time and money by digitally transforming their manual, paper-based, and repetitive processes into digital workflows and automated experiences at Nintex ProcessFest® 2022 which begins on Tuesday, March 1, 2022, at 12 p.m.
+LONDON, Feb.
+14, 2022 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced it will demonstrate how easy it is for organisations in every region of the world to save time and money by digitally transforming their manual, paper-based, and repetitive processes into digital workflows and automated experiences at Nintex ProcessFest® 2022 which begins on Tuesday, 1 March 2022, at 12 p.m.
 Eastern.

 - To register for this free process automation event, visit https://www.nintex.com/nintex-processfest-2022/.

 "The demand to transform the way people work is urgent for every workplace, from commercial enterprises to government agencies," said Nintex Chief Product Officer Neal Gottsacker.
-"At Nintex ProcessFest®, we'll highlight how organizations can leverage the breadth and depth of the Nintex Process Platform to quickly map, automate and optimize organizational-wide processes and improve customer and employee experiences."
+"At Nintex ProcessFest®, we'll highlight how organisations can leverage the breadth and depth of the Nintex Process Platform to quickly map, automate and optimise organisational-wide processes and improve customer and employee experiences."

 The road to automation starts at Nintex ProcessFest® 2022